-We find that the buyer-supplier links of firms who buy more from large and well-connected suppliers are more resilient to the shock.
-Firms who buy products that are more complex are also less likely to break links.
-On the other hand, firms who buy products that are easily available are more likely to break links after the shock.
-We validate some of the measures proposed by the theoretical literature on supply chains, in which firms who buy inputs from suppliers who are not easily replaceable should assign more value to preserving supplier links to avoid production disruptions.
+We find that the buyer-supplier links of firms that buy more from large and well-connected suppliers are more resilient.
+Firms that buy more complex products are less likely to break links, but firms that buy easily-available products are more likely to break links after the shock.
+We validate some of the measures proposed by the theoretical literature on supply chains, in which firms that buy inputs from suppliers that are not easily replaceable should assign more value to preserving supplier links to avoid production disruptions.
 Our findings suggest that more complex supply chains are not less resilient to shocks.